qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

 ``--take-screenshots`` option

-Take screenshots for the user documentation.
-Can be used together with ``--screenshots-categories`` to filter for which categories/sections of the documentation screenshots should be created (see QgsAppScreenShots::Categories).
+Takes screenshots for the user documentation.
+Can be used together with ``--screenshots-categories`` to filter which categories/sections of the documentation screenshots should be created (see QgsAppScreenShots::Categories).

 ``--profile`` option